AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

     * In Document Security Extension for Microsoft&reg; Office 2010 and 2013, on the **Document Security** tab, select **Revoke**.

-   The Document Security web pages open to the Revoke Documents page.
+   The Document Security Web pages open to the Revoke Documents page.

 1. Specify a message to display and, if available, a URL for the updated version, and click **OK**.

 For more information about revoking file access privileges, see [Document Security End User Help](https://help.adobe.com/en_US/AEMForms/6.1/RMHelp/).

-Access privileges can be reinstated through the Document Security web pages.
+Access privileges can be reinstated through the Document Security Web pages.

 ### Viewing the file audit history {#viewing-the-file-audit-history}